BASAK KUS

 Editor, Socio-Economic Review

-Basak Kus is an Associate Professor of Government at Wesleyan University.
-Before joining Wesleyan in 2012, she worked as a postdoctoral researcher at Yale and Princeton universities, and taught political economy and public policy at University College Dublin in Ireland.
+Basak Kus is an Associate Professor of Political Economy, Law, and Public Policy at Wesleyan University.
+She obtained her PhD from UC Berkeley, and prior to joining Wesleyan, she worked as a postdoctoral researcher at Yale and Princeton universities and taught political economy and public policy at University College Dublin in Ireland.
+In the spring of 2024, she was the Scholar in Residence at the Max Planck Institute for the Study of Societies in Cologne.

-Areas of scholarship and teaching: Theories of the State; Public Policy; American Political Economy in a Historical and Comparative Perspective; Law and Political Economy; Research Methods
+Areas of teaching: Theories of the State; American Capitalism in a Historical and Comparative Perspective; Law and Political Economy; Capitalism and Climate Change; Averting Catastrophe: Risk, Security, and the Modern State; Public Policy; Research Methods.